and how to wear a backpack properly...

 It is also suggested to own two backpacks: a smaller one like the GoApe™ for daily use, and a larger one with padded shoulder straps and a sternum/waist strap too.
 This way if you really need to carry more weight than the GoApe™ should take, you can switch to the larger backpack and hopefully still be comfortable.
 This larger type of backpacks abound on line and in stores.

-Back pain can also come from many other different sources, among which stress and anxiety as well as bad posture stand out.
+Back pain can also come from many other different sources, among which stress and anxiety stand out.

 MORE BLOG POSTS: